Improving Disability Employment Study

-IDES is a longitudinal study which aims to provide evidence about how people with disability obtain and sustain long-term employment.
-This research investigates the financial and health impacts of different employment outcomes on people with disabilities.
-The findings will identify ways to improve employment outcomes for people with disabilities and contribute to new government policies and models of service delivery.
+IDES is a longitudinal study which aims to provide evidence about how people with disability find and sustain long-term employment.
+This research investigates the financial and health impacts of different employment outcomes on people with disability.
+The findings will identify ways to improve employment outcomes for people with disability and contribute to new government policies and models of service delivery.

 The main objectives are to identify the following:

 - Jobseekers’ aspirations and expectations of employment services and workplaces

 - Individual and service-related characteristics supporting jobseekers in gaining and maintaining employment